Architecture & Morality: Legacy

-Architecture & Morality has appeared in lists of 1981's greatest albums, being ranked no. 1 by The Morning News.
-The magazine added that "it's stood as the blueprint for synth-pop; few have approached an improvement upon its design".
-The record placed fourth in Tylko Rock writer Tomasz Beksiński's top 10 albums of the New Romantic era, was voted 13th in Classic Pops reader poll of the "Top 100 Albums of the 1980s", and was included in Mojos 80 favourite albums of the decade.
-It also featured in critic Mark Fisher's "Top 100 British Albums", Phantom FM's "Top 500 Albums of All Time", and the book, 1001 Albums You Must Hear Before You Die.
-In genre-specific lists, Architecture & Morality was ranked the eighth-greatest electropop record by Classic Pop, and the 35th-best new wave album by Ultimate Classic Rock, who called it "crucial" to synth-pop's MTV-era transformation from "industrial-town dirges to sleek, love-struck modern pop music".
+Architecture & Morality has appeared in several lists of 1981's best albums.
+The Morning News placed the record at no. 1, adding that "it's stood as the blueprint for synth-pop; few have approached an improvement upon its design."
+Critics Tomasz Beksiński and Pieter Steinz each ranked the album among the five most important of the New Romantic era.
+Architecture & Morality has been listed as one of the great records of the 1980s by outlets such as Uncut, Mojo and the St. Petersburg Times, and was voted 13th in Classic Pop's "Top 100 Albums of the 1980s" reader poll.
+Laut.de named it the seventh-best synth-pop album of the decade, while Ultimate Classic Rock declared it the 35th-greatest new wave album and "a crucial connecting point in synth-pop's MTV-era transformation from wrist-slashing industrial-town dirges to sleek, love-struck modern pop music."